Powers Of I Definitions Flashcards | Channels for Pearson+

 Imaginary Unit

-A mathematical concept defined as the square root of negative one, enabling solutions to equations lacking real roots.Exponent
+A mathematical concept defined as the square root of negative one, forming the basis for complex numbers.Exponent

-A number indicating how many times a base is multiplied by itself, crucial for expressing repeated multiplication.Power Cycle
+A number indicating how many times a base, such as the imaginary unit, is multiplied by itself.I Squared

+A value resulting from multiplying the imaginary unit by itself, yielding negative one.I Cubed

+A value obtained by multiplying the imaginary unit three times, resulting in negative imaginary unit.I to the Fourth Power

+A value achieved by multiplying the imaginary unit four times, always simplifying to one.Cycle of Powers

-A repeating sequence of results obtained when raising a number, such as i, to successive integer exponents.Remainder
+A repeating sequence of four values—imaginary unit, negative one, negative imaginary unit, and one—when raising the imaginary unit to increasing exponents.Remainder

-The amount left over after division, used to determine the equivalent lower power in cycles of exponents.Divisibility
+The amount left after dividing an exponent by four, used to determine the simplified value of a high power of the imaginary unit.Divisibility by Four

-A property describing whether one integer can be divided by another without leaving a remainder.Radical Rule

-A guideline for manipulating expressions involving roots, such as simplifying the square root of negative numbers.Properties of Exponents
+A property checked to quickly determine if a power of the imaginary unit simplifies directly to one.Complex Number